Lucipurr’s Hybrid Trapper HR DPS build for PvE [Mod13]

 Yeth Hound: Cavalry’s Warning: Whenever you activate a Mount Combat power, you gain an increase of 10% to your Power, Armor Penetration, Critical Strike, Defense, Deflection, Regeneration, and Life Steal

 Companions play a huge role into the effectiveness of your character!
 At any given time[besides PvP arenas] you may have up to 5 Active Companions in your lineup, all of which you get the Active Bonus from!
 Once you start getting into the different types of Active Bonuses you can obtain from a companion, you will start to see why this is such a huge help for a character.

 One key point to keep in mind with Active Bonuses is that you want to focus on Bonuses that mention percentages instead of the ones that give you a solid stat change.
 The reason for this is quite simple, If you have a companion that gives you 150 Power and a companion that gives you 100 Power, you will only have gained 150 Power because these values will not stack.
 When you have percentage bonuses they will stack.
-Also, keep in mind the earlier math that I mentioned of 400 Power being equal to 1% Damage Bonus.
-If you have a companion that is giving you even a 2% Damage Bonus, that is the equivalent of 800 Power, which is a lot more of a gain that most solid-stat bonuses will give you.
+Also, keep in mind the earlier math that I mentioned of 400 Power being equal to 1% Damage Dealt.
+If you have a companion that is giving you even a 2% Damage Dealt, that is the equivalent of 800 Power, which is a lot more of a gain that most solid-stat bonuses will give you.

 Of the 5 companions that you pick for their Active bonuses, you may only have one of them Summoned at a time.
 This Summoned companion is the only companion in which their abilities, enchantments, and equipment will have a role towards your character.